ToshioCP/Gtk4-tutorial/src/turtle/turtle_doc.src.md

 The command `tr` is "Turn Right".
 The argument is angle with degrees.
 Therefore, `tr 90` means "Turn right by 90 degrees".
-If you click on `run`button, then two line segment appears.
+If you click on the `run`button, then two line segments appears.
 One is vertical and the other is horizontal.

 ![Two line segments on the surface](image/turtle2.png){width=8cm height=5.11cm}

 ## Background and foreground color

-Colors are specified by RGB.
+Colors are specified with RGB.
 A vector (r, g, b) denotes RGB color.
 Each of the elements is a real number between 0 and 1.